 \section{Acknowledgements}

-Financial Support: The author of this work was supported by a grant from the National Institute of Allergy and Infectious Diseases (K01AI177102).
+Financial Support: The author of this work was supported by grants from the National Institute of Allergy and Infectious Diseases (K01AI177102) and the National Institute of General Medical Sciences (R01GM140564).
 The content is solely the responsibility of the author and does not necessarily represent the official views of the National Institutes of Health. ~\\~\\

 Data and Code: Data and code used for the illustrative examples and the simulation experiment are publicly available on GitHub at \url{https://github.com/pzivich/publications-code}. ~\\~\\